embedded-iota/iota-iot-network-protocol/README.md

 ## Communication

-Nodes can communication peer to peer within their NodeGroup.
+Nodes can communicate peer to peer within their NodeGroup.
 Each node can also communicate to any Gateway.
 Nodes cannot talk to other Node outside of their NodeGroup.

 ## IOT Seeds

 A NodeGroup shares an IOTA seeds.
 They therefore share also their addresses.

+# Status calls
+A Gateway asks every x seconds for the status of the NodeGroup.
+The answer of one or more Nodes contains the following information:
+- HealthStatus of every Member
+- Current used addresses
+- Prices of the services or sensor data
+- New added Member, if there were any between current status call and last one.

 # Process of registration